jneug/typst-finite/docs/manual.typ

 === Anchors

 States and transitions are created in a #cetz-draw[group].
 States are drawn with a circle named `state` that can be referenced in the group.
-Additionally they have a content element named `label` and optionally a line named `initial`.
+Additionally, they have a content element named `label` and optionally a line named `initial`.
 These elements can be referenced inside the group and used as anchors for other CETZ elements.
 The anchors of `state` are also copied to the state group and are directly accessible.

 #info-alert[
-  That means setting #arg(anchor: "west") for a state will anchor the state at the `west` anchor of the states circle, not of the bounding box of the group.
+  That means setting #arg(anchor: "west") for a state will anchor the state at the `west` anchor of the state's circle, not of the bounding box of the group.
 ]

 Transitions have an `arrow` (#cetz-draw[line]) and `label` (#cetz-draw[content]) element.
 The anchors of `arrow` are copied to the group.